Swissair Flight 111: Search and recovery operation

+Crewmen of USS Grapple hooking up a basket containing debris from the crash site.

 By the afternoon of 3 September, it was apparent that there were no survivors from the crash.
 On the morning of 4 September, JRCC Halifax de-tasked dedicated SAR assets and the Transportation Safety Board of Canada (TSB) were given control of the scene.

-The aircraft broke up on impact with the water and most of the debris sank to the ocean floor at a depth of 55 m.
-Some debris was found floating in the crash area and over the following weeks, debris washed up on nearby shorelines.
+The aircraft broke up on impact with the water, and most of the debris sank to the ocean floor at a depth of 55 m.
+Some debris was found floating in the crash area, and over the following weeks, debris washed up on nearby shorelines.

 The initial focus of the recovery was on finding and identifying human remains and on recovering the flight recorders.
-As the force of impact was "in the order of at least 350 g", the aircraft was fragmented and the environmental conditions only allowed the recovery of human remains along with the aircraft wreckage.
+As the force of impact was "in the order of at least 350 g", the aircraft was fragmented, and the environmental conditions only allowed the recovery of human remains along with the aircraft wreckage.
 Only one of the victims was visually identifiable.
 Eventually, 147 were identified by fingerprint, dental records, and X-ray comparisons.
 The remaining 81 were identified through DNA tests.